Onuocanop/Project_4A/README.md

 We needed to finish this project in 2-3 months after it was given.
-In this project we use CLean Architecture and MVVM pattern in Android Studio Also we have a database in which we can crate or get our user and password And I made something clearly not 100% finished but modifiable that it can give any Github users an idea on how to continue my project
+In this project we use CLean Architecture and MVVM pattern in Android Studio Also we have a database in which we can crate or get our user and password And I made something not 100% finished but modifiable that it can give any Github users an idea on how to continue my project

 ## What we need for this project